 Margaret Morgan is an Australian novelist and screenwriter now living in the Netherlands.

-Her most recent production was a short film about climate change, These Futures are not Inevitable, which she wrote and produced.
+My most recent production was a short film about climate change, These Futures are not Inevitable, which I wrote and produced.
 Details here.

 Photo © Kurt Sneddon